sojubear/sojubear.github.io/_posts/2025-10-03-how-to-tame-your-cursor-ai.md

 4. **Implement:** Now the code gets created, using the `/implement` command.
 I can now tackle one task at a time.
 I will usually feed a specific task to the AI, and because the scope is so tightly defined and backed by the spec and plan files, the generated code is relatively accurate and fits within the established architecture.
 Alternatively, I can just YOLO and let the AI agent take the wheel and implement the entire project and test it in one go.

 Do note: This isn't a silver bullet which allows you to one-shot coding projects.
 There will definitely still be bugs and no matter how good your prompts are, there will always be a high chance that you forget to mention a small feature/api route that might vastly change the technical structure.
-There will still be some debugging and back and forth with my AI Agent.
+I always ended up having some back and forth debugging conversation with the AI Agent.

 # TLDR